FindMySchool LogoFindMySchool

 The school has effective systems for monitoring wellbeing.
 Ofsted inspectors noted that students feel safe and that bullying is rare.
 When issues arise, they are dealt with quickly through a restorative approach that aligns with the school’s values.

 Mental health is supported through a combination of spiritual guidance and professional support where necessary.
-The school fosters a "sisterhood" environment where older students mentor younger ones, creating a vertical support network that reduces isolation.
+The school encourages a "sisterhood" environment where older students mentor younger ones, creating a vertical support network that reduces isolation.

 Despite the limitations of the site, the school offers a range of enrichment activities.
 There is no vast playing field, so physical education makes use of local facilities and creative on-site solutions.